Maha: Only 2 posts of special cell for road safety filled in 2 yrs | Business

-Two years after a special cellfor road safety was created in Maharashtra under the transportcommissioner office, 14 out of its total 16 posts are stilllying vacant, officials said on Wednesday.
+Two years after a special cellfor road safety was created in Maharashtra under the transportcommissioner office, 14 out of its total 16 posts are stilllying vacant, officials have said.

 State Transport Minister Anil Parab, however,attributed this delay to the coronavirus pandemic.